Skip to content

 The anxiety-avoidance cycle

 Step 1: Financial trigger.
 A bill arrives.
 Your credit card statement closes.
 Tax season approaches.
-You remember that you have not checked your bank account in weeks.
+You remember you have not checked your bank account in weeks.

 Step 2: Anxiety response.
 Your chest tightens.
 Your mind races with worst-case scenarios.
 You feel shame, guilt, or overwhelm.
-The emotional response is disproportionate to the actual situation because the uncertainty amplifies the fear.
+The emotional response is disproportionate to the actual situation because uncertainty amplifies the fear.

 Step 4: Consequences compound.
 The bill accrues a late fee.
 The credit card balance grows with interest.
 The financial situation deteriorates because no action was taken.